huohuoren4/docs/python/pytest/further_topics/example_trick/test_discovery.md

 The `--ignore-glob` option allows to ignore test file paths based on Unix shell-style wildcards.
 If you want to exclude test-modules that end with `_01.py`, execute `pytest` with `--ignore-glob='*_01.py'`.

-## Deselect tests during test collection
+## Deselect tests during test collection {#deselect-tests-during-test-collection}

 Tests can individually be deselected during collection by passing the `--deselect=item` option.
 For example, say `tests/foobar/test_foobar_01.py` contains `test_a` and `test_b`.
 You can run all of the tests within `tests/` except for `tests/foobar/test_foobar_01.py::test_a by` invoking pytest with `--deselect tests/foobar/test_foobar_01.py::test_a. pytest` allows multiple `--deselect` options.

-## Keeping duplicate paths specified from command line
+## Keeping duplicate paths specified from command line {#keeping-duplicate-paths-specified-from-command-line}

 Default behavior of `pytest` is to ignore duplicate paths specified from the command line.
 Example: